mdepczyk/skillo/README.md

 # Edit .env file and add your OPENAI_API_KEY

 # 5. Run the application
-poetry run streamlit run skillo/ui/app.py
+poetry run streamlit run skillo/main.py --server.port=8501
-# Or using module entry point:
-poetry run python -m skillo

 # 6. Access the application
 # Open http://localhost:8501 in your browser